-Before uploading your SSL/TLS certificate, ensure that your private key is not password protected, and certificate information is PEM formatted.
-Also note that at this time, no more than 26 certificates can be uploaded and each certificate must contain no more than 100 hostnames.
+Before uploading your TLS/SSL certificate, ensure that your private key is not password protected and your certificate information is PEM formatted.
+Any number of certificates can be uploaded, but no more than 48 unique certificates can be applied to a single Cloud WAF instance.

 To proceed with uploading a certificate, we’ll need information about the certificate and details from the certificate itself.

 - Name: This names the cert within our system and makes managing certificates easier.
 Ensure that your name is more than 4 characters.

 - Certificate body